Crazy-Jack/PredNet/README.md

 #### A brief word on hyperparameters

 The default parameters listed above reproduce the results in the [paper](https://arxiv.org/abs/1605.08104) when using [prednet_relu_bug](prednet_relu_bug.py).
 However, [prednet](prednet.py) underperforms under these parameters and overfits the data.
-After a [coarse hyperparameter search](https://docs.google.com/spreadsheets/d/1-5LYZKMhMonAJnmb9t5XTLztYCSnrqe2ro0XkNei6mE/edit?usp=sharing), I found that shrinking the model helped to alleviate overfitting.
+After a [coarse hyperparameter search](https://docs.google.com/spreadsheets/d/1-5LYZKMhMonAJnmb9t5XTLztYCSnrqe2ro0XkNei6mE/edit?usp=sharing), we found that shrinking the model helped to alleviate overfitting.

 #### Data